Mxkyp/mpawlos.com/content/Projects/BadReads.md

 ---
   Title: BadReads
-  Tags:
+  tags:
     - in-progress
+    - Seed
 ---

 <!-- Backlinks -->
 [](.%:t:r.md)
 <!-- Backlinks -->
-> [!info] See on the web
+> [!info] See live on the web | github
 >
-> **<a href="https://badreads.mpawlos.com" target="_blank">BadReads.com</a>**
+> **<a href="https://badreads.mpawlos.com" target="_blank">BadReads.com</a>** | <a href="https://github.com/Mxkyp/BadReads.git" target="_blank">on github</a>

 ## Overview
-**BadReads** is a **self-hosted fullstack microservice** based app. \
+**BadReads** is a **self-hosted fullstack microservice** based book-rating app. \
-The goal is to make it production-grade.
-To serve as a learning oportunity
+<u>**GoodReads but better** (That's the plan).</u>

 ### Purpose
-The purpose of this project is to learn:
+The purpose of this project is learning:
+1. Kubernetes and Docker.
-1. Self-hosting, administrator duties.
+2. Self-hosting, administrator duties.
-2. Developing great REST API's.
+3. Developing great REST API's.
-3. Web/System/container security.
+4. Web/System/container security.
-4. Building fully functional web-services.
+5. Building fully functional web-services.
-5. Infrastructure.
+6. Infrastructure/IaC.
+7. Making production grade SaaS products.
+8. Scalable application architecture.

+And provide a **easily reproducible, complete**  full-stack application. \
+For others trying to learn how to build applications for the web.

 ## Version log